postmatic/postmatic-basic/readme.txt

 = Comment subscriptions reimagined - for better SEO, better conversations, and easier comment management =

 **Replyable is smart**: Not all comments are created equal.
 Some are thoughtful, relevant, and worth sharing.
 Others are just a waste of time.
-Replyable lets your users subscribe to comments without fear - only the best comments will be sent via email.
+Replyable lets your users subscribe to comments without fear - machine learning rates comments for relevance and only sends the best to subscribers.

 **Replyable is aware**: Nobody will get too much email.
 As conversations get busy comments will be combined into a daily digest. *Subscribe to comments* is finally safe again.
+Or, let your users subscribe to only direct replies to their comments.

 **Replyable listens**: Reply to any email sent from Replyable to post your response as a followup comment.
 No forms, no websites.
 It works online or offline, from anywhere.
 And to make comment moderation easier, authors can moderate comments with simple email commands.